Myster-Tee/TinfoilWebServer/README.md

 # PowerShell service registration example
 New-Service TinfoilWebServer -BinaryPathName "<FullPathToExe> --winService --config ""<SomePathToConfigJson>"" --currentDir ""<SomePathToCurrentDir>"""
 ```

+## Sharing game saves

+TinfoilWebServer can serve game saves by allowing "zip" file extension (by default).
+To share your own saves, copy Tinfoil saves from `SDCard/switch/tinfoil/saves/**/*.zip` to any of the served directories.

 ## Security considerations and recommendations